-- Starting the Group: this lists the questions everyone would want to ask at the outset when setting up a group, and provides some guidelines or suggestions based on the experience of others in the U3A - Maintaining the Group: this summarises the changing priorities of an established Study Group, both as a social and as a learning group. - Appendices: there are eight appendices which cover subjects helpful to Group Organisers, for example on Insurance, Resources, Halls for Hire, Organising Visits and Copyright.
+- Starting the Group: This lists the questions everyone would want to ask at the outset when setting up a group, and provides some guidelines or suggestions based on the experience of others in the u3a - Maintaining the Group: This summarises the changing priorities of an established Study Group, both as a social and as a learning group. - Appendices: There are nine appendices which cover subjects helpful to Group Organisers, on: Insurance, Money Matters, Health and Safety, Data Protection, Copyright, Organising Visits, Equality, Diversity and Inclusion, Resources, Halls for Hire, and a list of Resources.